 The next generation vision system for robotics and machines

 Ocellus simplifies vision and robot programming and allows you to easily prototype with many advanced modules to achieve the desired result.
-It is a programming tool for wiring together hardware devices, APIs, robots and online services in new ways.
+It is a programming tool for wiring together hardware devices, APIs, robots and services in new ways.

 - Easy to Use GUI Interface

 - External Robot Controller for any robot in real-time